kristinponsonby/cats-of-studio-ghibli/README.md

 Cats of Studio Ghibli

 Description:
-This Ruby Gem provides a user access to all of the cats that appear in the Studio Ghibli universe of films by Hayao Miyazaki.
+This Ruby gem provides a user access to all of the cats that appear in the Studio Ghibli universe of films by Hayao Miyazaki.
 A user can then view details and famous quotes for each cat!

 Installation: